Bolt.new's 7 Signature Patterns (And How to Fix Each One)

 Scanning Bolt projects

-Bolt exports standard React + Vite or Next.js projects.
-Sailop works directly on the output:
+Bolt exports standard React + Vite or Next.js, so the output scans like any other repo:

 # Export from Bolt → unzip → scan